DWTechs/efficient-web-app-architecture/content/microservices/mono-repo-vs-multi-repo/conclusion.md

 Mono-repo favors consistency, whereas multi-repo focuses on decoupling.

-Multi repo will favor faster development and delivery on one hand but will need more care on the CI/CD side.
+Multi-repo will favor faster development and delivery on one hand but will need more care on the CI/CD side.
 So ultimately you need to decide at which project/teams size adding those devops tasks is less expensive than the benefits of faster development.

+Given our structure and the size of projects we usually develop, we favor multi-repo as it facilitates team autonomy and fast delivery.